tbal999/map2struct/readme.md

 # generic mapStringInterface decoder

 ```
-TL;DR - use this like the pandas library but for map[string]interface{} to perform basic data extraction
+TL;DR - use this A LITTLE BIT like the pandas library but for map[string]interface{} to perform basic data extraction
 ```

 here is some EXAMPLE code: